 The ballroom of Toronto's downtown historical gem, Campbell House, is the venue for the world premiere of Canadian Rajah.
-The 2019 production stars Chick Reid and Jon de Leon, and is directed by Sarah Phillips.
+The 2019 production stars Barbara Worthy and Jon de Leon, and is directed by Sarah Phillips.
 The three week run begins on January 30 and closes Sunday, February 17, 2019.

 Tickets are now available online from Brown Paper Tickets.
 (See above).

 After nearly 100 years, Esca Brooke (Daykin) is about to get the recognition he craved - but never got in his lifetime!

 The story of Esca Brooke Daykin is one of the more bizarre chapters in Canadian history.
 It's a story that shouldn't have had a happy ending, but it did.
 Esca Brooke Daykin was the biracial eldest son of Charles Brooke, the legendary second 'White Rajah' of Sarawak (now part of Malaysia).
 Esca was born in 1867, the same year the Canada came into being.
 By rights, he should have been a third chapter in the tumultuous history of the White Rajahs of Sarawak.
 However, Rajah Brooke's second wife had her own ideas about this young claimant, and packed Esca off from Sarawak so that her own son might one day become Rajah...

 Fast forward to Canada, and here is Esca, arriving with his adoptive parents in Madoc, deep in the backwoods of Ontario.
 This was where he began his Canadian journey.
 Esca would live, adapt, thrive, and become best friends (and eventually the right hand man) of one of the richest men in Canada.
 He married and had four children, and would have many grandchildren.

 It should have been a recipe for happiness.